foureyes/csci-ua.0479-spring2021-001/slides/python/pandas-join-combine.md

 # column k ...  and put data togther!
 pd.merge(a, b, on='k')

-# result will have col1 and col2, but one row will
+# result will have col1 and col2, but rows without
-# be left out
+# a matching key will be left out
 ```
 {:.fragment}
 </section>